derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >
 >Make no mistake, bitcoin is at war.

+#### 23 March 2017

+The team behind the Brave privacy browser announces the [Basic Attention Token,](https://basicattentiontoken.org/announcing-a-new-blockchain-based-digital-advertising-platform/) which allows people to earn money for opting into ads while browsing online and tip content creators.
+The token is built on top of Ethereum because, according to the founder, their early experiments using Bitcoin [failed due to the fees and mempool backlogs](https://twitter.com/BraveSampson/status/1257026827643748354) and the fact that Lightning Network was not ready for mainsteam use.

+>We launched our prototype on Bitcoin.
+Network fees and congestion nearly buried our project.
+Our users were buying $5 in Bitcoin, and paying as much as 90% in fees.
+And having to wait a terribly-long time for their coins after that.
+BTC/LN wasn't ready.

+In another Tweet, he explains that the fees make small online payments impractical for normal people buying [small amounts of Bitcoin.](https://twitter.com/BraveSampson/status/1257117144048951296?s=20)

+>Back in 2016/2017, our users typically bought a few dollars at a time.
+It's difficult to get people excited about the blockchain when buying a few dollars of Bitcoin would cost nearly as much in transaction fees.

 #### 19 May 2017

 Bitcoin Twitter personality Saifedean Ammous authors an article on the [*Economics of Bitcoin as a settlement network.*](https://thesaifhouse.wpcomstaging.com/2017/05/19/economics-of-bitcoin-as-a-settlement-network/)